RayAndrade/TheRayCode/Csharp/Factory/README.md

 Now let's add a couple of classes we call **Creator1** and **Creator2**.
 Both of them are extednded by the abstract class **Creator**.
-Because they are implment by the  **Creator** class they need to have the
+Because they are implmenting by the  **Creator** class they need to have the